KroFunk/CandyStats/README.md

 **_As CandyStats is under active development (and isn't close to finished/working) there is a good chance these requirements will change!_**
 1. Web server (Apahce and IIS tested)
 2. PHP 5.6(ish)
+3. PHP_GMP MUST be installed. (uncomment extension=php_gmp.dll in your PHP.ini on Windows.)
+4. Steam API key
 3. MySQL 5.7

 # Installation
 1. Place directory on your web server.
 2. Create a "candystats" database on your MySQL server.
 3. Import the _logdata.sql_ table into the database.
+4. Rename resources/config-template.php to config.php
-4. Update resources/config.php with your MySQL credentials
+5. Edit config.php, fill in your MySQL credentials and Steam API key.

 You should now be able to navigate to the directory on your web server via your web browser and begin uploading logs.